Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> My RGB images look darker than what I see in Unity Editor, when I render the Perception Camera to a texture.
-How can I fix this?
+  <summary><strong>Q: My RGB images look darker than what I see in Unity Editor, when I render the Perception Camera to a texture.
+How can I fix this?</strong>
 </summary>

 ---